Portrait

 Education

-Thanks to education, people can shape their own lives and assume responsibility in society.
+Education enables people to shape their own lives and take responsibility in society.
 We promote literacy in our partner countries: basic education projects for reading, writing and arithmetic.
-We support vocational training and adult education.
-We promote the self-confidence of people from vulnerable population groups so that they can work independently for a life in dignity.
+We enable vocational training and adult education.
+We promote the self-confidence of people from marginalized population groups so that they can work independently for a life in dignity.

 Health